drbean/curriculum/pages/homepage/markdown/TrackChanges.md

 changes in the text), before importing them back into Word.

 Unfortunately it means you can't use Track Changes to check my changes.

-In your case, the changes I had to make were only sentence level ones, and being able to see the 2 versions in the Word file itself would be useful to you.
+In the simple case, when the changes I have made are only sentence level ones, being able to see the 2 versions in the Word file itself would be useful.

-Sorry.

 Use the nano_Diff.html file to check changes.
 The pink lines are those which are different in the two versions.
 The orange sections of those